Early Childhood Education – Bachelor of Arts Degree (BA)

 Career Pathways and Prospects

-A bachelor’s degree in Early Childhood Education from UDC is great preparation for graduate study in any number of fields or for a career in areas such as:
+The Bachelor of Arts in Early Childhood Education prepares students for graduate study in any number of fields or for a career in areas such as:

 - Register with Firebird Jobs to learn about job opportunities in Early Childhood Education